 If you are under 18 years of age you must be accompanied by a parent or guardian, or person having legal custody, or, if there is no parent or guardian a responsible person who is willing to assume the obligations imposed under Rule 4501:1-1-19 of the Ohio Administrative Code.
 The co-signer must also take documentary proof of his identification.
 See Acceptable Documents.

-You need a CDL if you operate any of the following vehicles:
+Ohio Revised Code, Section 4506.01 (D), you need a CDL if you operate any of the following vehicles:

 Any combination of vehicles with a combined gross vehicle weight rating of twenty-six thousand one pounds or more, provided the gross vehicle weight rating of the vehicle or vehicles being towed is in excess of ten thousand pounds;